ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-While we were at it, we optimised using the `quick` shortcut from
-`scalaz-deriving`.

 Sembari melepas batasan konteks, kita juga mengoptimasi dengan menggunakan
 jalan pintas `quick` dari `scalaz-deriving`.

-We can now call

 Sekarang, kita dapat memanggil